-DIVISION K WOODWORK
+DIVISION 13 WOODWORK

 - 1. Exhibitors may enter a maximum of three articles.
 Label each article with name, address, class number, age, years in project, and intended use. - 2.
 The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide. - 3.
+Any accessories, such as bags for cornhole boards, should not be brought with woodworking project. - 4.
+Any project utilizing "fractal burning" (electrical burning creating branching patterns) will not be allowed due to safety concerns. - 5.
 Exhibitors are required to participate in consultative judging in person.
 For more information see "General Rules" rule #4.